kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

    {{< /tabs >}}
 5. [Upgrade your `glooctl` CLI]({{< versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/#step-2-upgrade-glooctl" >}}) to the version that you want to upgrade to.
 6. Check the [upgrade notice for the minor version]({{< versioned_link_path fromRoot="/operations/upgrading/" >}}) and the [changelogs for the patch version]({{< versioned_link_path fromRoot="/reference/changelog/" >}}) that you want to upgrade to.
 In particular, review the following changes:
    * **CRD changes**: Each patch version might add custom resource definitions (CRDs), update existing CRDs, or remove outdated CRDs.
-When you perform a canary upgrade, the existing Gloo Edge CRDs are not updated to the newer version automatically.
+When you perform a canary upgrade, the existing Gloo Gateway CRDs are not updated to the newer version automatically.
 You must manually apply the new CRDs first.
-The Gloo Edge CRDs are designed to be backward compatible, so the new CRDs should not impact the performance of your older installation.
+The Gloo Gateway CRDs are designed to be backward compatible, so the new CRDs should not impact the performance of your older installation.
 However, if after evaluating the newer installation you decide to continue to use the older installation, you can easily remove any added CRDs by referring to the upgrade notices for the CRD names and running `kubectl delete crd <CRD>`.
 Then, to re-apply older versions of CRDs, you can run `helm pull gloo/gloo --version <older_version> --untar` and `kubectl apply -f gloo/crds`.
    * **Breaking changes**: Occasionally, breaking changes are introduced between patch versions.
 For example, Gloo custom resources might get renamed or have conflicting fields.
 Modify your resources to use the new version that you upgrade to.

 Now you're ready to upgrade.
-The steps vary depending on your Gloo Edge installation.
+The steps vary depending on your Gloo Gateway installation.
 * [Open Source or Enterprise](#canary-upgrade)
 * [Federation](#canary-upgrade-fed)
 * [Roll back a canary upgrade](#rollback)

-## Upgrade Gloo Edge Open Source or Enterprise in a canary model {#canary-upgrade}
+## Upgrade Gloo Gateway Open Source or Enterprise in a canary model {#canary-upgrade}

-1. Update and pull the Gloo Edge Helm chart for the target version.
+1. Update and pull the Gloo Gateway Helm chart for the target version.
    {{< tabs >}}
 {{< tab name="Open Source" codelang="shell" >}}
 helm repo add gloo https://storage.googleapis.com/solo-public-helm